-The boy was betting regularly, inventing his own “gambling” games in the neighbrohood, and winning in them most of the time, making decent pocket money.
+The boy was betting regularly, inventing his own “gambling” games in the neighborhood, and winning in them most of the time, making decent pocket money.

 Young Anargyros viewed his role as his father’s assistant in construction as a tiring chore.
 One day, at the age of 15, he refused to shovel cement, claiming he had a bad burn on his hand.

 When one of the ships he worked on first set sail for the United States, it was like an omen to him to chase the American dream.
-At the age of 17 he landed in Portland, Oregon and from there he went to Los Angeles.
+At the age of 17, he landed in Portland, Oregon from where he went on to Los Angeles.

-All alone and without even knowing the language, he got a job as a waiter in the City of Angels.
-In the place where he worked, he came face to face with his destiny: Next to the restaurant there was a bowling alley and pool hall.
+Alone and unable to speak the language, he got a job as a waiter in the City of Angels.
+There, he came face to face with his destiny; next to the restaurant was a bowling alley and pool hall.

 Anargyros Karavourniotis, now “Archie Karas,” soon became an expert pool player, exhibiting an amazing manual dexterity.
-Yet he did not do it for the love of the play but for winning bets.
+Yet, he did it not for the love of the game but because it was financially feasible, as he would win bets.

 There was no match for Karas in pool playing.
 He made a lot of money and reached a point where no one was willing to play against him.

-From then on, the deck of cards became the love of his life, his eternal mistress, his obsession, the one he would never betray.
+From then on, the deck of cards became the love of his life, his eternal mistress and obsession, the one he would never betray.

 The wild ride of Archie Karas

-From the age of 20 to his 30s, huge amounts of money passed through his hands.
+From the age of twenty into his thirties, huge amounts of money passed through his hands.
 Playing with him at the card table amounted to unbelievable stakes.
-Everyone knew that Archie’s hits had no limit.
+Everyone was aware that Archie’s hits had no limit.